JamesSkemp/phaser-3-vsc-typescript-nodejs/README.md

 	- This file contains the default webpack configuration.
 - .editorconfig
 	- "EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs."
 See https://editorconfig.org/
+- .eslintignore
+	- This file sets which directories/files should not be parsed by eslint.
+- .eslintrc.js
+	- This file contains the starting eslint configurations.
+Base support for TypeScript is included.
 - .gitlab-ci.yml
 	- Adds support to build and host your site on [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/).
 - .vscode/tasks.json